Alessandro-Bongarzone/Alessandro-Bongarzone.github.io/_pages/about.md

   - /about.html
 ---

+`rgb(9, 105, 218)`

-`_The world little knows how many of the thoughts and theories which have passed through the mind of a scientific investigator, have been crushed in silence and secrecy by his own severe criticism and adverse examination._`
+`The world little knows how many of the thoughts and theories which have passed through the mind of a scientific investigator, have been crushed in silence and secrecy by his own severe criticism and adverse examination.`

-_Michael Faraday_
+Michael Faraday

 Welcome to my personal webpage!